A Survey on Table-and-Text HybridQA: Concepts, Methods, Challenges and Future Directions: Future Directions

-\paragraph{Enrich Context Modeling for Realistic Scenario:} Most current research is concentrated on encoding simple context, i.e., single-turn questions and plain \ti{(text, table)} evidence (no position information).
-While in a realistic scenario, we could take account into more complex context settings, such as multi-turn questioning and visually-rich evidence.
+\paragraph{Enrich Context Modeling for Realistic Scenario:} Most current research concentrates on simple context, i.e., single-turn questions and plain \ti{(text, table)} evidence.
+While in a realistic scenario, we could consider more complex context settings, such as multi-turn questioning and visually-rich evidence.
 Concretely, for multi-turn setting \cite{nakamura-etal-2022-hybridialogue,chen-etal-2022-ConvFinQA,Deng2022PACIFICTP}, it's more natural and informative in expressing the complex intent with follow-up questions rather than one single-turn question.
-But it's really challenging to address the ellipsis and resolution problem in a multi-turn setting.
+But it's challenging to address the ellipsis and resolution problem in a multi-turn setting.
 For visually-rich evidence setting~\cite{talmor2021multimodalqa,zhu-etal-2022-towards}, the visual document exhibits the positional relation of \ti{(text, table)}.
 Intuitively, leveraging this type of visual relation would definitely improve the context modeling ability.
-Thus, it is worth exploring these challenging but promising context modeling settings, for building an effective HybridQA model in realistic applications.
+Thus, it is worth exploring these promising context modeling for building an effective HybridQA model in realistic applications.